rfbproto/rfbproto/rfbproto.rst

   than ISO Left Tab.
 However, to be backwards-compatible with existing viewers, servers should also recognise ISO Left Tab as meaning a shifted Tab.

+Note that extensions such as `QEMU Extended Key Event Message`_ provide alternative behaviours for keyboard events that do not follow what is described here.

 PointerEvent
 ------------